FAQs & Common Attacks

 This is all false.
 The truth is that I really was approached by a CES Director in March 2013 and I wrote a document that would later become known as the CES Letter between March 22 - April 13, 2013.

-I shared my draft of the document on Reddit around this time for feedback to ensure that I wasn't wasting the director's time but the feedback I got was superficial and minimal and wasn't anywhere enough to create the document as apologists try to deceive their readers on.
-I wrote the entire document myself from beginning to end in the span of 3 weeks.
+I shared my draft of the document on Reddit around this time after I had completed it for feedback to ensure that I wasn't wasting the Director's time but the feedback that I got was superficial and minimal and wasn't anywhere enough to create the document as apologists try to deceive their readers on.
+I wrote the entire document myself from beginning to end in the span of 3 weeks between March 22 and April 13, 2013.

 In December 2020, I asked one of the most prominent critics of the CES Letter and Mormon apologist Jim Bennett to meet with me so that I could prove to him that the CES Director is real and that I really wrote the document and sent it to him in that period in 2013.